-The following table includes the material additions of energy purchase contracts to the contractual financial obligations as presented in Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations in our 2017 Annual Report on Form 10-K. These purchase obligations consists of payments expected to be made for energy.
+The following table includes the material changes to the contractual financial obligations as presented in Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations in our 2017 Annual Report on Form 10-K.

-See Note 15 - Commitments and Contingencies for details on our letters of credit and surety bonds as of June 30, 2018.
+See Note 15 - Commitments and Contingencies for details on our letters of credit and surety bonds as of September 29, 2018.